 Cars older than 25 years can be imported without conversion work.
 Americans seem to love older sport cars from Italy and Germany, and Unimog, Mercedes G-Wagon, BMW M power...

 More information on importing used cars to USA and Canada, can be found on the following links:

 Many people from Central- and South America are asking for used cars from Germany, but most countries there have a very strict import law which does not allow the import of used cars.

-I have exported brand-new cars to Argentina and Brazil, oldtimers to Uruguay, trucks and machinery to Chile and Bolivia and many used Mercedes Diesel to Paraguay (max.
-10 years old).
+I have exported brand-new cars to Argentina and Brazil, classic cars to Uruguay, campervans, trucks and machinery to Chile and Bolivia and many used Mercedes Diesel to Paraguay.